 The Icebreaker Tech Top is constructed of premium Merino wool making it naturally odour resistant.
 The sizing runs small, even accounting for the slim fit, so you may want to order one size up on this one.
 The shirt design incorporates a few thoughtful details, including a slightly longer back hem for better coverage and a zipper at the neck for ventilation and cooling when desired.
 This shirt is one of the priciest on our list, but the price can vary greatly based on the size and colour you choose.

 If you want a base layer that really stands out on the slopes, look no further than the Helly Hansen’s Dry Stripe Base Layer, which comes in 14 different colours combinations, ranging from black and white to lime green and red.
 Iconic Helly Hansen stripes run down the outside of each sleeve in a contrasting colour.
 This is one of the driest shirts on the list because it is made from durable and fast-drying polypropylene.
 The cut is especially tight fitting around the chest and mid-section.
 This shirt is also one of the least expensive and it will keep giving for years of use and abuse!
 You’ll need to wash it after almost every wear as it tends to get stinky pretty quickly, but other that that, it’s a really excellent budget option for those that tend to sweat a lot.
+Plus, you’ll struggle to find a more durable base layer.
+These things go on and on.

 The versatile hood on the Patagonia Merino Air Hoody is especially helpful in windy environments.
 When not in use, the hood wraps around the neck like a cowl; it can even be pulled up in front to cover your chin.
 The hoody is knit from a wool/polyester yarn in a unique design that features very few seams.
 The minimal seams and the extra soft yarn make this one of the softest shirts on our list.
 The material (which is made in part from recycled plastics) is stretchy and delicate.
 Hand washing is recommended to extend the life of the garment.